-- a) Follow steps 1 and 2 above. - b) Swirl the meter in the bucket until the readings stabilize. - c) Record readings on the field sheet. - d) Remove the meter from the bucket, and rinse probes with de-ionized water before replacing plastic storage cup.
+- a.
+Follow steps 1 and 2 above. - b.
+Swirl the meter in the bucket until the readings stabilize. - c.
+Record readings on the field sheet. - d.
+Remove the meter from the bucket and replace the plastic storage cup.

 B. Sampling from the bridge: